NexGen Academy

 Download File

-1. Synthesize some really cool compounds based on the element 'Boron'
+1. Prepare some compounds with interesting properties based on the element 'Boron'

 boron_compounds_lab_handout.pdf